rebelsky/sams-assorted-musings-reflections/software-hammers.md

 You process text, even annotated structured text, by looking for textual patterns.
 However, regular expressions are not always the right tool.
-Sometimes we should use a language that lets us talk about the elements of the structure, such as Javascript and the Document Object Model.
+Sometimes we should use a language that lets us talk about the elements of the structure, such as JavaScript and the Document Object Model.
 Sometimes, we want to look for things that can't be expressed by regular expressions.
 (The obvious, but silly, example is looking for palindromes in a longer text.)
 Knowing more than regular expressions helps.